practicumBIU/app/README.md

 # app
-This app is a tool give advantage to the user in Capsim simulation
+This app is a tool that give advantage to the user in Capsim simulation